 There are three different ways to measure load reductions of Demand Resources.
 The Firm Service Level (FSL) method measures the difference between a customer's peak load contribution (PLC) and real time load multiplied by the loss factor.
 The Guaranteed Load Drop (GLD) method calculates the minimum of: the CBL minus real time load multiplied by the loss factor; or the PLC minus the real time load multiplied by the loss factor.
 The GLD method uses the minimum of the two to avoid the possibility of double counting reductions which could occur if the CBL were used and the CBL were greater than the PLC.
 The Direct Load Control (DLC) method measures when the CSP turns on and turns off the direct load control switch to remotely control load reductions.
 DLC customers do not measure metered real time load for reductions.
+The direct load control method is no longer an eligible reduction method after May 31, 2016.

-Table 6-20 shows the MW registered by measurement and verification method and by load drop method for the 2015/2016 Delivery Year.
+Table 6-21 shows the MW registered by measurement and verification method and by load drop method for the 2015/2016 Delivery Year.
 For the 2015/2016 Delivery Year, 1.6 percent use the guaranteed load drop (GLD) measurement and verification method, 94.3 percent use the firm service level (FSL) method and 4.1 percent use direct load control (DLC).
-FSL registrations increased by 2,437.9 MW while GLD registrations decreased by 38.8 MW and DLC registrations decreased by 111.9 MW from the 2014/2015 delivery year to the 2015/2016 delivery year.